 - Don’t be willing to take any settlement “just to get it over with”:

 Almost every client will end up regretting that decision.
 If your attorney is trying to talk you out of accepting a particular settlement offer, at the very least listen to their logic.
 They have more experience in family law than you do, and they are not acting on their emotions.

 - After you make your decision and hire an attorney:

 Try to relax as much as possible.
 You have done your homework and put your case in the hands of a professional.
 If you call them five times a day to inquire as to the status of something, you are going to drive them crazy; and, you are going to have a huge attorney fee bill to pay.
 And when your attorney or their staff asks you for certain documents, be responsive.
 Don’t make them contact you over and over again.
 This, too, will run up your bill more than necessary.

-Zolman Law Firm has been successfully executing family law matters to the metropolitan St. Louis area since 1996.
-If you are looking to discuss your divorce or other legal matter, contact us today.
+Zolman Law Firm has been successfully executing divorce and family law matters to the metropolitan St. Louis area since 1996.
+If you are looking to discuss your divorce case or other legal matter, contact us today.